-2 http://earlylearning.ubc.ca Vulnerability is assessed for each of the five EDI scales.
+http://earlylearning.ubc.ca Vulnerability is assessed for each of the five EDI scales.
 Children whose scores fall below the vulnerability cut-off on a particular EDI scale are said to be vulnerable in that area of development.
-The EDI data gathered in Wave 6 (2013-2016) show that in Mission School District 31% of children are experiencing vulnerabilities on at least one area of development.
+The EDI data the vulnerability cut-off on a particular EDI scale are said to be vulnerable in that area of development.
+The EDI data gathered in Wave 6 (2013-2016) show that in the School District 31% of children are experiencing vulnerabilities on at least one area of development.